ldijkman/Arduino_Plant_Watering_System/README.md

 arduino Nano, Uno or other Arduino device

-2 analog inputs for 2 moisture sensors
+2 analog inputs for 2 Capacitive Moisture Sensors

 1 output for watering start

 i2c for RTC and LCD

-2 capacitive moisture sensors
+2 Capacitive Moisture Sensors

 4x20 i2c LCD